-Story re Monty in N Africa, 1942
+Story re Monty in N. Africa, 1942.

-Before a group such as this I think it hardly necessary to make this general statement but III make it: That not all historians know that the history of diplomacy and warfare teems with instances where the turn of events was greatly affected by the relative cryptologic power of the opposing forces.
+Before a group such as this I think it hardly necessary to make this general statement but Ill make it: That not all historians know that the history of diplomacy and warfare teems with instances where the turn of events was greatly affected by the relative cryptologic power of the opposing forces.
 Most of the history in the history books, especially when first written, does not tell the complete story or the whole truth -- for the cryptologic facts are usually ver carefully hidden from historians, even from official historians, and are not brought to light for years, decades, centuries, and maybe never.
-(Tell about (1) Morison (Samuel Eliot), (2) Navy Op Research on Battle of Atlantic, (3) Wenger lecture at Naval War College too, in due course But first, an incident of the former type--Pearl Harbor The story of Pearl Harbor, which I begin by reading from the 17 December 1945 issue of TIME.
-I should preface the reading by reminding you that the war was over--or at least V-E and V-J days had been celebrated -- and the clamor on the part of vociferous Republicans, who had for years been insisting upon learning and disclosing to the world the reasons why we had been caught by surprise in such a disastrous defeat and calamity as the Japanese had inflicted upon us at Pearl, this clamor had to be met It could no longer be hushed by the need for military So there were investigations -- a half dozen or more, winding up in a grand finale of the Joint Congressional Investigation into the Attack on Pearl It was this investigation which not only itself brought into the open Harbor every detail and exhibit in its own lengthy investigation and hearings but also disclosed everything that was said and shown at all the previous Army and Navy investigations -- about a half dozen of them.
+(Tell about (1) Morison (Samuel Eliot), (2) Navy Op.
+Research on Battle of Atlantic; (3) Wenger lecture at Naval War College Sometimes the course of history is materially or drastically changed by the amount of the communications in telling ence, COMINT for Abort, and communications Accurate, existence of GOMINT, or it could have been changed by its proper use-as some say COM SEC for phort, commanders have had available to them, and how their used these of ference and defausing undersons.
+Consider for manuple, is secure the COMINT available to us before Pearl Harborn, but sometimes, also, the amount and quality of the absence of COMINT in the Belle of course of history is materially shanged by the non-existence of COMINT where it had the dulge, to which fle return later way talk.
+At the women let previously existed and vas used.
+We will discuss an incident of the latter type But first, an incident of the former type--Pearl Harbor: story of Fearl Harbor, which I begin by reading from the 17 December 1945 issue of TIME.
+I should preface the reading by reminding you that the war was over -- or that there was a loud at least V-E and V-J days had been celebrated -- and the clamor on the part of Contain wender of Congress vociferous Republicans, who had for years been insisting upon learning and dispeople of the United States closing to the world the reasons why we had been caught by surprise in such a disastrous defeat and calamity as the Japanese had inflicted upon us at Pearl this clamor had to be met.
+It could no longer be hushed by the need for military So there were investigations -- a half dozen or more, winding up in a secrecy grand finale of the Joint Congressional Investigation into the Attack on Fearl It was this investigation which not only itself brought into the open Harbor every detail and exhibit in its own lengthy investigation and hearings but also to America and to the whole world disclosed everything that was said and shown at all the previous Army and Navy There came a day in the Congressional Hearings when General George C. Marshall, Chief of Staff, U.S. Army at the time of the Pearl Harbor Attack, was called to the witness stand.
+He testified for several days, long, long ones.
+Toward the end of the ordeal he was questioned about a letter it had been rumored he'd written investigations -- about a half dozen of them.

-Sometimes the course of history is materially or drastically changed by the existence of COMINT, or it could have been changed by its proper use--as some say about the COMINT available to us before Pearl Harbor, but sometimes, also, the course of history is materially changed by the non-existence of COMINT where it had previously existed and was used.
-We will discuss an incident of the latter type to Governor Dewey in the Autumn of 1944, during the Presidential Campaign General Marshall balked He pleaded most earnestly with the Committee not to force him to disclose the letter or its contents, but to no avail.
+to Governor Dewey in the Autumn of 1944, during the Presidential Campaign.
+General Marshall balked.
+He pleaded most earnestly with the Committee not to force him to disclose the letter or its contents, but to no avail.
 He had to bow to the will of the Committee.
+Read TIME to "Uneasy Secret".